Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Approximation of discontinuous functions

 It remains to show \eqref{eq:dg_coarse_approximation_2} by bounding the jump seminorm of $v_H$ as follows.
 If the face $F\in \calF_h^i(D)$ for $D\in\calT_H$, then the jumps of $v_H$ and its first derivatives vanish because $v_H$ is a polynomial over $D$.
 Since $v_{(h)} \in H^2(\Om)\cap H^1_0(\Om)$, $\llb v_H \rrb = \llb v_H - v_{(h)} \rrb $ and $\llb \nablaT v_H \rrb = \llb \nablaT (v_H-v_{(h)}) \rrb $ for each face $F\in\calFhib(\p D)$, whilst $\llb \nabla v_H\cdot n_F \rrb = \llb \nabla (v_H-v_{(h)})\cdot n_F \rrb$ for each face $F\in\calF_h^i(\p D)$.
 Therefore, it is deduced from the mesh assumptions on $\calT_h$ and $\calT_H$ that

 Similar bounds also yield

-Since $\norm{v_{(h)}}_{H^2(\Om)} \lesssim \normh{v_h}$, the proof of \eqref{eq:dg_coarse_approximation_2} is complete. \qquad\end{proof}
+Since $\norm{v_{(h)}}_{H^2(\Om)} \lesssim \normh{v_h}$, the proof of \eqref{eq:dg_coarse_approximation_2} is complete. \end{proof}

 Previous results on the approximation of fine mesh functions by coarse mesh functions typically involved lower-order projection operators, which were therefore suboptimal in terms of $q$ in bounds such as \eqref{eq:dg_coarse_approximation_1}.
-The original result of an approximation with optimal orders in both $H$ and $q$ of Theorem~\ref{thm:dg_coarse_approximation} will lead to a sharp analysis of the nonoverlapping domain decomposition preconditioners in the next section.
+The original result of an approximation with optimal orders in both $H$ and $q$ of Theorem~\ref{thm:dg_coarse_approximation} enables the sharp analysis of the nonoverlapping domain decomposition preconditioners in the next section.